Governor brings big tech to the table after El Paso attack

-DALLAS (AP) — Texas’ governor is bringing Google, Facebook and Twitter to the table in wake of a mass shooting in El Paso that left 22 people dead.
+DALLAS (AP) — Texas’ governor is bringing Google, Facebook and Twitter to the table in the wake of a mass shooting in El Paso that left 22 people dead.

 Republican Gov. Greg Abbott announced Monday that the tech giants will join the FBI and state lawmakers for discussions this week on combatting “hateful ideologies,” domestic terrorism and cybersecurity threats.
 Abbott spokesman John Wittman says the companies were invited to offer insights.